 Metastatic liver cancer most commonly originates in the lungs Overview of Lung Tumors Lung tumors can be Noncancerous Cancerous All lung tumors require medical evaluation because even noncancerous tumors can cause problems if they grow and block breathing.
 The treatment of lung... read more , breasts Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more , large intestine Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more , pancreas Pancreatic Cancer Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.
 Abdominal pain, weight loss, jaundice, and vomiting are some... read more , or stomach Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
 Diagnosis includes endoscopy and biopsy... read more .
 Leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more (a cancer of white blood cells) and lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
-These... read more (a cancer of the lymph system), especially Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more , may involve the liver.
+These... read more (a cancer of the lymph system), especially Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more , may involve the liver.

 Cancers spread to the liver because the liver filters most of the blood from the rest of the body, and when cancer cells break away from a primary cancer, they often enter and travel through the bloodstream.
 Sometimes the discovery of metastatic liver cancer is the first indication that a person has cancer.